I would like to thank Doc Neeson for approving my site.

 Radio Station 2SM held a free concert, they performed in front of 60,000 at Victoria Park, Sydney and featuring Dragon, The Angels, Split Enz, Kevin Borich and Sports in February 1979.
 Doc Neeson climbing up and around the stage scaffolding by a flying beer can and damage to the park.

 Australian music industry voted The Angels Special Award for contributing to Countdown.
-The Angels embanked on national tour of “Closing In” to promote their album.
+The Angels embanked on a national tour of “Closing In” to promote their album.

 Their third album, No Exit was released on 23 June 1979 with Albert Productions, entered the Australian album chart at #8 upon its release and again at #15 in September.
 George Young contributed as a backing vocalist to “Out of The Blue”.
 No Exit kept the ball rolling with hits like “Shadow Boxer” and “Mr Damage”.
 The reputation for the Angels had grown and this album showcases there power that the band had in their live shows.